 Step 1: Choose your Tesla model

 When you buy a new Tesla you can customize it to near-perfection with extras.
-All of them come with the Tesla Autopilot system that can steer within a lane, change lanes automatically with just a tap of the turn signal, self-manage speed with adaptive cruise control, scan for free spots and parallel park on demand.
+Every model comes with the Tesla Autopilot system that can steer within a lane, change lanes automatically with just a tap of the turn signal, self-manage speed with adaptive cruise control, scan for free spots and parallel park on demand.
 Meanwhile, front and side collision avoidance systems and digital control of the brakes, motor and steering help keep you safe and prevent the car from wandering across lanes.

 Model S Sedan